mintproject/mic/docs/notebooks/run_component.md

-## Specify the Input parameters
+## How to perform this step?

+### Specifying the inputs in a yaml file.

-The `inputs` of a model component is a list of input parameters that control how to run it.
-Each parameter has an `id` for the `name` of parameter, and `type` describing what types of values are valid for that parameter.
+The `inputs` of a model component is a list of input parameters/files that control its execution.
+Each input has an `id` for the `name`, and `type` describing what types of values are valid for that input.

-Available primitive types are `string`, `int`, and `null`; complex types are `array` and; in addition there are special type `File`.
+Available primitive types are `string`, `int`, and `null`;
+complex types are `array` and; in addition there are special type `File`.

-The following example demonstrates some input parameters with different types and appearing on the command line in different ways.
+To direct its execution, the inputs must be specified in a `.yml` file.

-Create a file called `simpleModelAnnotatedValues.yml`, containing the following boxed text
+Using our simple line fitting model, we create a file called `simpleModelAnnotatedValues.yml`, containing the following text, representative of the input file, parameters, and output files in our Notebook:

 ```yaml
 a: 1